 Mathematics education has a long history in human civilization.
 The question of interest is, how has mathematics education been developing and changing in different countries or societies in different traditions?
 As the world is increasingly globalised and information technology helps people in different places communicate and share their questions, ideas, and information more freely and conveniently, will there be a universal approach to mathematics education?
-What can we learn about mathematics education from the past in order to ensure a better future for mathematics education?
+What can we learn about mathematics education?